georgexyz19/georgexyz.com/content/posts/django-model-python-descriptor.md

 The second thing it does is to assign an instance of a DeferredAttribute class to this field.
 The class is a Descriptor in python.
 The construction of `DeferredAttribute` has an argument `self.attname`, which has the same name of the field.
-It can be shown that for fields the `getattr(cls, self.attname, None)` function returns None.
+It can be shown that for descriptor fields the `getattr(cls, self.attname, None)` function returns None.
 The comments indicate that this line is intended for the class method.

 ```python